Nuclear magnetic resonance (NMR)

 resonance occurs at higher frequency or lower applied field, the signal is downfield.
 Resonance lines upfield from SiMe4 have positive, and

 resonance lines downfield from SiMe4 have negative -values.
-[IUPAC
+IUPAC

-chemical shift anisotropy CSA: A “relaxation” property.
+A “relaxation” property.

 comparative spectral analysis CoSA: SEE under Quantitative